tirthjivani/Info_Searching_Problem/README.md

 - `Repeat: `

-- - `If the frontier is empty, then no solution.`
+  - `pIf the frontier is empty, then no solution.`
   - `Remove a node from the frontier.`
   - `If node contains goal state, return the solution.`
   - **`Add the node to the explored set`**